 Tai-chi is held in esteem for promoting both mental and physical well being.
 It is regarded as having a preventative effect on illness and thought to increase longevity.
 Scientific studies have found that tai-chi can lower blood pressure, improve balance and improve circulation.

-Tai-chi is esteemed for developing and improving the circulation of "chi" ("qi") is deeply embedded throughout Chinese culture.
-It is commonly believed that "chi" is an energy that drives the universe and all living things.
-They believe that "chi" exists in our bodies in the breath and the blood and is absorbed into the body from the universe.
+The concept of "chi" ("qi") is deeply embedded throughout Chinese culture.
+It is commonly believed that "chi" is an energy that drives the universe and all living things, that "chi" exists in our bodies in the breath and the blood and is absorbed into the body from the universe.
 It is the central underlying principle in traditional Chinese medicine.
 "Chi" sensations can be felt and extraordinary exhibitions witnessed yet its existence is unproven by science and etherial definitions do little to help us understand the phenomena.

 The breath is naturally coordinated with the movements.
-However focusing on the breath while practicing the complex and varied movements of a tai-chi form can be deleterious and it is generally better to only focus on the breath during specific points in the form, such as at the beginning during preparation and in the opening movement.
-The breath can also be trained through specific "chi kung" ("qi-gong") neigong or 'silk reeling' exercises that harmonise the breath with the movement.
-Over time the breath will then naturally begin to follow the movements of the form.
+However focusing on the breath while practicing the complex and varied movements of a tai-chi form can be deleterious and it is generally better for beginners to only focus on the breath during specific points, such as at the beginning during preparation and in the opening movement.
+The breath is then trained through "chi kung" ("qi-gong") neigong or 'silk reeling' exercises that synchronise the breath with the movement.
+Over time and with good tuition the breath will then harmonise with the movements in the form.

 Understanding internal strength improves ones capacity to relax while upright.
 Relaxation facilitates internal strength.